-There is a lot of guilt-laden teaching on divorce and remarriage, mostly due to misunderstanding scripture, as a result of poor translation.
+There is a lot of unnecessary, guilt-laden teaching on divorce and remarriage, mostly due to misunderstanding scripture as a result of poor translation.

 When a man takes a wife and marries her, and it happens that she finds no favor in his eyes because he has found some indecency in her, and he writes her a certificate of divorce and puts it in her hand and sends her out from his house and she leaves his house and goes and becomes another man's wife, and if the latter husband turns against her and writes her a certificate of divorce and puts it in her hand and sends her out of his house, or if the latter husband dies who took her to be his wife, then her former husband who sent her away is not allowed to take her again to be his wife, since she has been defiled.
 (Deuteronomy 24:1-4 NASB unless noted)

-Notice that divorce is permitted in this scripture and is described as a three-step process as underlined—writing a certificate of divorce, putting it into her hand, and sending away or separation.
-When the process of divorce is properly carried out, God permits both divorce and remarriage.
+Notice that divorce is permitted in this scripture and is described as a three-step process, as underlined: writing a 'certificate of divorce', putting it into her hand, and sending it away or separating.
+God permits divorce and remarriage when the proper steps are taken.
 This could be considered a two-step process if worded as giving her a certificate of divorce followed by separation.

 He said to them, "Because of your hardness of heart Moses permitted you to divorce your wives."
 (Matthew 19:8)

-Jesus admitted that Old Testament Law (God's law to Moses) permitted divorce1 and elsewhere he also said, "Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven"2 and that he had not come to "abolish the Law or the Prophets...but to fulfill."3
+Jesus admitted that Old Testament Law (God's law to Moses) permitted divorce1.
+Elsewhere, He also said, "Whoever then annuls one of the least of these commandments, and teaches others to do the same, shall be called least in the kingdom of heaven"2 and that He had not come to "abolish the Law or the Prophets...but to fulfill."3

 Annulling any part of the Law, including telling people they cannot divorce or be remarried, would incur the consequences of Jesus' warning.